Food trucks are the iPads of the restaurant industry. They are small, portable and very, very popular.

 - How do you intend to create awareness for your food truck?

-Here are some tips to creating your food truck business plan:
+Here are some tips for creating your food truck business plan:

 - Be sure that it responds to the questions above.